 Many employers say they appreciate it when their employees have the thinking and communication skills that these electives are designed to promote and help you practice.
 With offshoring of manufacturing jobs to the developing world and the increasing role of AI and robots in work, there are fewer and fewer well-paid jobs that don’t require an ability to understand complex things, think critically, and communicate effectively with others.
 Employers favour applicants who show they can understand, think, and think outside of the box when it's called for.

 A second argument (one that might never cross your mind) has to do with the kind of thinking that “Squee” Gordon – president of Humber for 25 years – had about education.
 Like the Ministry of Education, he strongly believed that you deserve to get a bit of an education at college, and not just training.
-He genuinely thought he was doing something good for you by making these electives part of your diploma.
+He genuinely thought he was doing something good for you (and for society) by making these electives part of your diploma.

 The argument here revolves around whether the college system has done its job if it has trained you to be an employable cog in the machinery of capitalist labour, or whether it has a responsibility to try to open your minds to other ways of thinking, give you context and some understanding of the history of our current world, expose you to alternative attitudes, etc, and provide you with some language to understand your own values and prejudices more fully and critically.

 Someone with values like President Squee Gordon’s might say, for instance, that just because someone didn’t do that well in high school, or just because they are lower class and really need to get a job, or just because they may come from a background culture where broad critical thinking is not encouraged, it doesn’t mean they shouldn’t have access to at least some of the “liberal education” that more privileged people get in their university degrees.
-Everyone deserves to learn about other ways of thinking, explore their own ways of thinking, and grow in school, not just get “trained.”
-You may not agree with this view – and there are plenty of arguments that can be made against it – but it is central to the Ministry’s view of college education, Humber’s view, and my own values.
+Everyone deserves to learn about other ways of thinking, explore their own ways of thinking, and grow in school, not just get “trained” to be employable.

 So the purpose of elective classes like these is not really first and foremost to make more employable graduates or to do you a favour, but to encourage people to think carefully outside of their own boxes, understand other perspectives, practice creative problem solving, understand themselves and their own biases, and respect and appreciate the diverse society in which we live.
 Squee Gordon's belief was that you deserve this, and he presumed that whoever you are if you are here you are rich enough to be able to appreciate it.